On the Model Theory of Second-Order Objects: Team Maps

 \end{enumerate} In particular, a partial elementary team map is a partial team isomorphism. \end{proposition} \begin{proof} We first show that if $\f$ satisfies \ref{Partial isomorphisms preserve products} and preserves quantifier-free formulas of $\fot$, then it is a partial team isomorphism.
 We show \ref{Partial isomorphisms preserve order}, the rest are similar.
 Let $X,Y\in\dom(\f)$ be $n$-ary.
 If $X = \emptyset$, then $X\subseteq Y$ and $\f(X)=\emptyset\subseteq\f(Y)$.
 If $X\neq\emptyset = Y$, then $X\nsubseteq Y$ and $\emptyset\neq \f(X)\nsubseteq \f(Y) = \emptyset$.
 Otherwise denote $\vx = (v_0,\dots,v_{n-1})$ and $\vy = (v_n,\dots,v_{2n-1})$.
 Then

 Next we show that if $\f$ is a partial isomorphism, then for all quantifier-free formulas $\phi(v_0,\dots,v_{n-1})$ of $\fot$ and $n$-ary $X\in\dom(\f)$,

 We proceed by induction on $\phi$.
-The case for first-order atomic formulas follows from \cref{Partial isomorphisms preserve first-order atomic formulas}, and the connective cases are immediate consequences of the induction hypothesis.
-We show the case for dependence atoms.
+The case for first-order atomic formulas follows from \cref{Partial isomorphisms preserve first-order atomic formulas}, and the cases for connectives are immediate consequences of the induction hypothesis.
+We show the case for constancy atoms.
 Suppose that $\phi = \dep(\vx)$ for some $\vx\in\{v_0,\dots,v_{n-1}\}^{<\omega}$, and let $\vec\imath$ be the corresponding index tuple.
 Then

 \end{proof}

 We conclude this section by pointing out some equivalent characterisations of elementary team maps.
 The usual Tarski--Vaught test applies immediately also in this context.

 \begin{proposition}[The Tarski--Vaught Test for $\fot$] Let $\f\colon\A\to\B$ be a team map.
 The following are equivalent. \begin{enumerate} \item $\f$ is an elementary team embedding.